lee-H1208/Testing-Manual/Telemetry/Glass.md

 Previously, we used shuffleboard, which is another dashboard that displays NetworkTables data and widgets that can be initialized and created by robot code.

 ## What is the difference between Shuffleboard and Glass?
-Shuffleboard is more drive-train centric, meaning that it is a dashboard mainly used on the field during an actual competition game.
+Shuffleboard is more drive-team centric, meaning that it is a dashboard mainly used on the field during an actual competition game.

 Glass, on the other hand, is developed with programming debugging in mind.
 Several components of glass support this claim:
 1. Command-Based Widgets